Skip to main content

 • All UND programs are fully accredited by the Higher Learning Commission (HLC).

-Careers with TESOL Certification
+Careers with a TESOL Certificate

-Students who complete the TESOL certificate program are ready to teach ELL, ESL, or EFL students in the U.S. and internationally.
+Students who complete the TESOL certificate program are ready to teach ELL, ESL or EFL students in the U.S. and internationally.
 There is currently a national shortage of ELL teachers.
 This online program is designed to meet requirements for ELL, ESL or TESOL teacher endorsement in North Dakota, as well as in other states.

-UND's TESOL Certification Online
+UND's Online TESOL Certificate

 • Completion of coursework leads to eligibility for the North Dakota ELL teacher endorsement.
 It may completely or partially fulfill ELL, ESL or TESOL endorsement requirements in other states.